gianni-rosato/rav1ator-cli/README.md

 - Download AVX2-optimized encoder binaries compiled with `-O3 -flto` in most cases & allow the user to install them with detailed instructions

-- Remember encoding history and let you view your whole history or parts of it
+- Remember encoding history and let you view your whole history or your most recent command

+- Allow you to encode an entire directory of video files with the same settings

 - Encode with x264, x265, aomenc, SVT-AV1, or rav1e, set a speed preset, CRF/quality value, FFmpeg parameters, and encoder parameters